LcosmosS/S.T.A.R.-Program/docs/First_Principles.md

 - **Statistical Power**: Eight clusters provide proof-of-concept; expansion to 50–100 structures (from DESI, SDSS, etc.) is essential.

 ### Relation to Hubble Tension and Cosmic Web
-The ensemble ⟨Ω_E⟩_z and entropy-weighted projections suggest a **self-organizing arithmetic cosmology** where local over-densities (high-rank curves) correspond to faster apparent expansion, while global averaging recovers Planck-like values.
+The ensemble $⟨Ω_E⟩_z$ and entropy-weighted projections suggest a **self-organizing arithmetic cosmology** where local over-densities (high-rank curves) correspond to faster apparent expansion, while global averaging recovers Planck-like values.
 The cohomology classes may correspond to observed Betti numbers in cosmic web TDA analyses.

 ## Future Directions